Comcast/Netflix Deal…what does it mean?

 I am curious to learn the details around the Comcast/Netflix deal that is being widely reported this afternoon.
 Having spent the better part of the past twenty-years selling equipment to service providers of all types on most continents and in a variety of regulated constructs, the subject of net-neutrality and OTT have been a prominent subject in my blogs over the past eight years.
 SIWDT is coming up three years old and one benefit that content has to me is it is searchable and I can go back and critique my thoughts.
 I did a search on “net neutrality” and it came back with four prior posts.
 I carved out a relevant quote from each post:

-Back in 2006 I defined content as “.”
+Back in 2006 I defined content as “applications that provide services, entertainment broadcasts, videos on demand, music on demand, interactive gaming, real time broadcasts, collaborative productivity applications, and information that results in the completion of an economic transaction in which value is exchanged.”
 I think that is accurate.
 You want to own the application, the media content or the broadcast rights to a real time event.

 October 2011: Data Center and Bandwidth Metering Thoughts